Enterprise Collaboration Software: Why Use It In Your Business?on 14 September 2022

 - Intranet/extranet—Intranet software helps connect people within your organisation, often incorporating other systems and tools such as the ones described above, and keeping your workforce up to date on important news and information.
 Extranets are nearly identical to intranets, except that they include external parties such as clients and vendors who have limited access privileges to the organisational network.

 Get enterprise collaboration software that does all of the above.
-Start your free trial of Glasscubes today.
+Request a guided demo of Glasscubes today.

 “Before you implement an ECS, you need to develop a clear enterprise collaboration strategy.
 And you can’t do that without first considering the user experience,” says Matthew Fox of Valiant Technology.
 If you implement an ECS that either isn't easy to use or your workforce doesn’t understand, they will avoid using it.
 Instead, they’ll find ways to accomplish tasks without it—or worse, introduce elements of shadow IT as an alternative.